stahljohnmark/whatsfordinner/README.md

-To vist this what is for dinner , go to: https://stahljohnmark.github.io/whatsfordinner/
+To vist What's For Dinner , go to: https://stahljohnmark.github.io/whatsfordinner/